-Back in December 2019, when we were organizing !!Con West and trying to line up sponsors, I was exchanging a lot of email with people at tech companies who we hoped would sponsor the conference.1 During one of those conversations, the person I was talking to made an offhand comment that struck a chord with me.
-They said that they were glad they could put lots of exclamation points in emails to us and not feel weird about it.
-I tweeted about it, then forgot about it for a while.
-Now, over a year later, we’re soliciting talk proposals (today’s the deadline! get your talk proposals in!) and looking for sponsors for !!Con 2021, and I was reminded of that conversation by a tweet from Amanda Visconti a couple of days ago:
+Back in December 2019, when we were organizing the first !!Con West and trying to line up sponsorships, I was exchanging a lot of email with folks at tech companies who we hoped would sponsor the conference.1 During one of those conversations, the developer relations person I was talking to made an offhand comment that struck a chord with me: “I’m so glad I can send you emails with multiple exclamation points and not feel like a weirdo like I sometimes do.”

-We’ve been doing !!Con for eight years now, but in all that time, I’m not sure if we’ve ever actually explicitly articulated the idea that emphasizing joy, excitement, and exclamation points is feminist — but it is!
+You know, in eight years of working on !!Con, I’m not sure if we’ve ever explicitly articulated the idea that puting an emphasis on joy, excitement, and exclamation points is feminist.
+But it is!